-We install the latest stable version of Laravel on your dedicated server.
+We install the latest stable version of Laravel on your VPS instance.
 You can start developing today!.

 Domain name recommended. (more info)

 Hosting fees separate. (more info)